DeathlyPlays/Pokemon-Showdown-Bot/CONFIGGUIDE.md

 Pokemon Showdown Node Bot - Configuration Guide
 ====================

-This guide is a explanation of how to configure [Pokemon-Showdown-Node-Bot](https://github.com/Ecuacion/Pokemon-Showdown-Node-Bot) once installed.
+This guide is a explanation of how to configure [Pokemon-Showdown-Bot](https://github.com/DeathlyPlays/Pokemon-Showdown-Bot)

 First of all, copy `config-example.js` to `config.js`